defndaines/dal/README.md

 `while`

-`repeat until` like `while`, but doesn't test the condition until loop has happened once.
+`repeat until` like `while`, but doesn’t test the condition until loop has happened once.
 ```lua
 local line